tjboldt/Apple2-IO-RPi/README.md

 17. Proxy VNC connection, rendering as Apple II compatible graphics

 ## Setup
-1. Have PCBs made from the gerber and drill files in the Hardware folder
+1. Have PCBs made from the gerber and drill files in the Hardware folder or email me for a board
 2. Solder chips, header and capacitors in place
 3. Attach Raspberry Pi Zero W facing outward from the card
 4. Install Raspberry Pi OS on microSD card https://www.raspberrypi.org/software/